-Accumulated property and mill costs, which include site infrastructure and production stripping assets, are depreciated on a units-of production method ("UOP") over the expected economically recoverable resources of the asset concerned, except in the case of an asset whose useful life is shorter than that of the mine life, in which case the straight-line method is applied.
+Accumulated property and mill costs, which include site infrastructure and production stripping assets, are depreciated on a units-of production method ("UOP") over the expected life of mine, except in the case of an asset whose useful life is shorter than that of the mine life, in which case the straight-line method is applied.
 Mill assets and other site infrastructure whose estimated useful lives extend to other mineral resources would correspondingly be depreciated on a UOP basis over the larger estimate of economically recoverable resources, as appropriate.
+The Company prospectively revises calculations of depreciation for PME depreciated using the UOP method, where the denominator is based on the life of mine.